 - Completed medical immunization form

 After the application materials have been reviewed by the selection committee, a phone interview with the Program Director and/or Department Chair will be required before admittance.
 A certified translation must be submitted for all letters and documents that are not in English.
-Applicants will not be allowed in the program until all documents have been received and verified.
+Students will not be allowed in the program until all documents have been received and verified.

 We regret that not all applicants can be accepted into the program.